andreamoro-git/blog/_posts/2025-02-26-How-to-run-stata-in-a-docker-container.md

 	docker build -t stataimg .
 	```

 3. Run the following to open up an interactive stata interface.
 The -v flag is mounting a local directory into the container's tree ($PWD stands for present-working-directory, you have to indicate the entire path from the root if you don't want to use the variable).
-The parth after the colon is inside the container and should be consistent with what indicated in the Dockerfile.
+The directory after the colon is where your local path will be mounted into the container - it should be consistent with the WORKDIR indicated in the Dockerfile.
 My solution assumes your do files are in a subdirectory of the present working directory called my_project_do_files.
 That's where output/dta files/etc... will be saved by your stata scripts.
 If you want a more complex directory structure, make sure its root is mounted to /project, which is defined as the working directory inside the Dockerfile

 	```
 	docker run --init -it --rm \